spose-ws/spose-ws.github.io/prog.md

 *The new format will not affect our proceedings, which will be published as Springer LNCS proceedings.*

-# Program
+# Program (Friday, Sept.
+18)

 SPOSE 2020 will be held in conjunction with [ESORICS 2020](https://www.surrey.ac.uk/esorics-2020).
-SPOSE-sessions will presumably take place on Friday, Sept.
-18. Further program information will be posted as soon as they are fixed.
+SPOSE-sessions will take place on Friday, Sept.
+18.

 ## Welcome -- 09:00-09:15